 2 minutes 14 seconds| A tribute to pilgrims and nearly indigestible corn.

-This opus was started 3/13/10, and Sleep-in-Late Japanese Girlfriend was started seventeen days later.
+This opus was started 3/13/10; Sleep-in-Late Japanese Girlfriend was started seventeen days later.
 If these time stamps are to be believed, then works composed early in 2010 showed much of the industry of works composed in 2009.
-It was also in this month of March when I started dating my girfriend.
+It was also in this month of March when I started dating my girlfriend.
 Both works mentioned here were shared with her, probably in Apirl.

-I am not sure why I have a voiceover quoting a B-52 song, other than, as I discussed among the 2011 compositions, I needed filler and was disinclined to write lyrics.
+I am not sure why I have a voiceover quoting a B-52 song, other than, as I discussed previously, I needed filler and was disinclined to write lyrics.
 It is, nonetheless, a rare day when I write something to which one may dance.